oconnor663/roughage/README.md

 static LOCK: Mutex<()> = Mutex::const_new(());

 // An innocent example function that touches an async lock.
+Note
-Note that the deadlocks below can
+// that the deadlocks below can happen even if this function is
-// happen even if this function is buried three crates deep in some dependency you never see. async fn foo() {
+// buried three crates deep in some dependency you never see. async fn foo() {
     let _guard = LOCK.lock().await;
     sleep(Duration::from_millis(1)).await;
-    // It *looks like* `foo` is guaranteed to release this lock after 1 ms...
 }

 futures::stream::iter([foo(), foo()])